French ship César (1768): De Grasse's fleet (1781–1782)

 In 1782, still with De Grasse's fleet, César sailed to the West Indies and in January took part in the Battle of Saint Kitts.
 César was then at the Battle of the Saintes on 12 April 1782, during which she was totally dismasted and then captured by HMS Centaur.

 A prize crew of 58 men and one lieutenant were placed on the ship and the crew were locked below deck.
-Here around 9pm they accidentally started a fire whilst breaking into the officers liquor cabinet.
-The fire spread and at 10.30pm reached the magazine, causing it to explode.
-The César was destroyed, killing 400 French sailors and 50 British members of the prize crew.
+Here around 9 pm they accidentally started a fire whilst breaking into the officers liquor cabinet.
+The fire spread and at 10.30 pm reached the magazine, causing it to explode.
+César was destroyed, killing 400 French sailors and 50 British members of the prize crew.
 To make things worse, during the 90 minutes before the explosion they were jumping in the water, not realising that the ship was surrounded by sharks.
 The ship's captain, Bernard de Marigny, who was injured and confined to his cabin, was killed in the explosion.

-César was one of the twenty ships lost by the French Navy during the American War of Independence.
+César was one of the twenty ships lost by the French Navy during the American Revolutionary War.